mikhail-rodin/OpticScripts/README.md

     Saves both a binary LEN and a text SEQ file.
 Deals with a decades-old problem of Code V randomly corrupting the derivative increment vector in LEN files - this is what has been causing all those 'Singular variable' and 'Unstable condition' errors since CV9 or probably even CV8.

-+ `get.seq` - list lenses in directory and load by ordinal
++ `get.seq` - search for lenses in directory and load by ordinal

   This is too much to type:
   ```